LegendOfPeanuts/red_button/red_button/readme.md

 # Red Button Detection

-This directory contains the c++ code for detecting the red button in the MATE 2023 task.
+This directory contains the code for detecting the red button in the MATE 2023 task.

 ## Workflow
 1. Define color range